thenativeweb/tourism/README.md

 Additionally, tourism adds the file `cobertura-coverage.xml` to the `coverage` directory, so that you are able to integrate calculating the test coverage into your automated build.

-### Running the default task partially

-If you only want to run the default task partially, there are a number of commands you may use:

-    $ grunt analyse
-    $ grunt test
-    $ grunt outdated

-### Using watch mode

-To use the watch mode, run the following command.

-    $ grunt watch

 ### Verifying licenses

-If you want to verify whether the licenses of your dependencies are compatible to what you require, use the `licenses` task.
-To make it work add the list of allowed licenses to your configuration.
+If you want to verify that the licenses of your dependencies are compatible to your requirements, add the list of allowed licenses to your configuration.

 ```javascript
 module.exports = tourism({